 I guess this post is a bit overdue, but it took a sec to find the right tune to pick apart.
 TOP’s most famous numbers have been transcribed by David himself in his Off the Record book, and I’m not going to tread on his work there.
 So, I decided on “Ebony Jam” from In the Slot.

-All that being said, there are some interesting moves from David on this one.
-The main groove has a funky beat four with the hi–hats moving to the offbeat.
+All that being said, there are some interesting moves from David on this one and they are worth looking at.
+The main groove has a funky beat 4 with the hi–hats moving to the offbeat.
 Also, note how the backbeat on 2 doesn’t have a hi–hat with it.

 It took me a few careful listens, but I’m fairly certain David is not playing the hi–hat on this beat.
 It may seem unusual, but drummers do this more often than you’d think — Bernard Purdie and Charlie Watts are two drummers known to do this to get a bigger backbeat sound.